Ahmed-7-ML/GermanTrafficSignsClassification/README.md

 # Image Manipulation and Model Prediction App

 ## Project Description
-This project is a Streamlit-based application for image manipulation and prediction using an SVM model.
-It provides various options to enhance images, such as applying filters, adjusting brightness/contrast, and adding shapes, as well as the ability to classify images with a pre-trained SVM model.
+This project is a Streamlit-based application for image manipulation and prediction using an decision tree model.
+It provides various options to enhance images, such as applying filters, adjusting brightness/contrast, and adding shapes, as well as the ability to classify images with a pre-trained Decision Tree model.

 ## Prerequisites
 - Python 3.10 or higher.